 A5.504.9 Environmental tobacco smoke (ETS) control.
-Where outdoor areas are provided for smoking, prohibit smoking within 25 feet of building entries, outdoor air intakes and operable windows and in buildings; or as enforced by ordinances, regulations or policies of any city, county, city and county, California Community College, campus of the California State University or campus of the University of California, whichever are more stringent.
+[OSHPD 1, 2 & 4] Where outdoor areas are provided for smoking, prohibit smoking within 25 feet of building entries, outdoor air intakes and operable windows and within the building, if not already prohibited by other laws or regulations, or as enforced by ordinances, regulations or policies of any city, county, city and county, California Community College, campus of the California State University or campus of the University of California, whichever are more stringent.
 When ordinances, regulations or policies are not in place, post signage to inform building occupants of the prohibitions.

-SECTION A5.505 INDOOR MOISTURE CONTROL
+SECTION A5.505 [OSHPD 1, 2 & 4] INDOOR MOISTURE CONTROL